Where To Buy Vatican Tickets

 What’s included in your Vatican Museum tickets?

-Tickets to the Vatican Museums also don’t include admission to the Vatican Gardens, for which you have to book a separate guided tour.
+Tickets to the Vatican Museums don’t include admission to the Vatican Gardens, for which you have to book a separate guided tour.

-This costs €39 in total and includes earphones, the service of a guide and the reservation fee, as well as admission to the Vatican Museums and the Sistine Chapel, which is usually the very last part of the guided tour and after which you will exit the museums complex.
+This costs €45 in total and includes earphones, a bus tour throughout the gardens and the reservation fee, as well as admission to the Vatican Museums and the Sistine Chapel, which you get to visit after the bus tour and after which you will exit the museum complex.

 Make sure to read my post A Guide To Visiting The Vatican Gardens.